Tolcapone: Side effects

 Tolcapone has demonstrated significant liver toxicity (hepatotoxicity) that limits the drug's utility.
 Entacapone is an alternative, largely since it has a more favorable toxicity profile.

 The hepatotoxicity can be related to elevated levels of transaminases, but studies have shown that minimal risk exists for those without preexisting liver conditions when their enzyme levels were being monitored.
 No clear mechanism is implicated, but it has been hypothesized that it has something to do with abnormal mitochondrial respiration due to the uncoupling of oxidative phosphorylation.

 Other side effects regard the increase in dopaminergic activity, including digestive symptoms.
 Treatment with tolcapone runs the risk of eliciting or prolonging dyskinesia; this can be counteracted by decreasing the dose of levodopa.
 This occurs because the administration of tolcapone results in the accumulation of the biological methyl donor S-adenosyl-L-methionine (SAM) in the striatum that induces Parkinson symptoms.

 Digestive symptoms include nausea and diarrhea; further dopaminergic side effects include orthostatic hypotension, dry mouth, sweating and dizziness.
 Tolcapone causes more severe diarrhea than entacapone; this was the most common reason for therapy termination in studies.
 Urine discoloration comes from yellow tolcapone metabolites being excreted in the urine and is harmless.

 Interactions

-While increase of dopamine levels is a desired interaction, tolcapone can theoretically also increase the levels of other drugs metabolised by COMT, such as the AADC inhibitors carbidopa and benzerazide, as well as methyldopa, dobutamine, apomorphine, adrenaline, and isoprenaline.
+While increase of dopamine levels is a desired interaction, tolcapone can theoretically also increase the levels of other drugs metabolised by COMT, such as the AADC inhibitors carbidopa and benserazide, as well as methyldopa, dobutamine, apomorphine, epinephrine (adrenaline), and isoprenaline.
 In studies, a slight interaction with benzerazide was seen, but not with carbidopa.
 Other interactions with this group of drugs have not been studied.
-A related type of theoretical interactions is with drugs that increase catecholamine concentrations, such as monoamine oxidase (MAO) inhibitors and noradrenaline reuptake inhibitors; these also showed only slight effects in practice.
+A related type of theoretical interactions is with drugs that increase catecholamine concentrations, such as monoamine oxidase (MAO) inhibitors and norepinephrine reuptake inhibitors; these also showed only slight effects in practice.
 Combination with non-selective MAO inhibitors might be dangerous.

 Due to its affinity to the liver enzyme CYP2C9, interactions with drugs being metabolised by this enzyme are also possible, but unlikely.
 No interaction with tolbutamide, a 2C9 substrate, was observed in studies.